Prairie du Chien & Spring Green

-Midway along this scenic stretch of highway, 31 miles north of Prairie du Chien between the riverside hamlets of De Soto and Genoa, the Great River Roadhouse (9660 Hwy-35, 608/648-2045) is a great place to stop and stretch your legs—and your stomach, feasting on the broasted chickens, good pizza, roasted ribs, pasta, Friday night fish fry, and constant cold beers.
+Midway along this scenic stretch of highway, 32 mi (53 km) north of Prairie du Chien between the riverside hamlets of De Soto and Genoa, the Great River Roadhouse (9660 Hwy-35, 608/648-2045) is a great place to stop and stretch your legs—and your stomach, feasting on the broasted chicken dinners, good pizza, roasted ribs, pasta, Friday night fish fry, and constant cold beers.

 Prairie du Chien